zack-shoylev/devsite/source/_posts/2013-09-03-developer-love-welcome-to-the-rackspace-cloud-developer-discount.markdown

 It's time to go make something awesome, on us.

 The world is filled with developers, hackers, devops people and more - you are the bread and butter of the tech world.
-Each day you get up and thinking of new, amazing, awesome things and put your imagination and skills to work.
+Each day you get up and think of new, amazing, awesome things and put your imagination and skills to work.

 Maybe you're building the next [SaltStack][9] or [Ansible][10].
-Maybe a new realtime web application framework that builds the elasticity of the cloud.
+Maybe a new realtime web application framework that builds on the elasticity of the cloud.
-Could you be building a beautiful abstraction like [Docker][11], sharing platform, encrypted communications service?
+Could you be building a beautiful abstraction like [Docker][11], sharing platform, or encrypted communications service?
 Maybe you just want to add support for [OpenStack][1] to your cloud based tool or project?

 You could just want to scratch an itch or chase something you feel passionate